OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/fa/shrs.md

 ---
 title: shrs
-description: This page provides information on how to print Major, institutional and mutualfunds shareholders using the 'shrs' command in Python.
+description: "This page provides information on how to print Major, institutional and" mutualfunds shareholders using the 'shrs' command in Python.
 The data source for this information is Yahoo Finance.
 keywords: